bharathsudharsan/Air-Quality-IoT-Analytics/README.md

 ### Uniform manifold approximation and projection (umap) for outliers

 Plot that can be used to analyze the anomaly detection model over different aspects.
+We provide users the freedom to use any model of their choice to detect and remove anomalies (due to events such as low battery voltage, physical disturbances, etc).
+The output is clean data that can power advanced air quality analytics tasks.

 ![alt text](https://github.com/bharathsudharsan/Air-Quality-IoT-Analytics/blob/main/umap_plot_for_outliers.png)